bparanj/coding-skill/_posts/2020-01-23-problem-solving-techniques-for-coding-interview.md

 Brute force is a straightforward approach to solving a problem, usually directly based on the problem statement and definitions of the concepts involved.
 In this approach we try all possible solutions until we find the right one.

+It is one of the easiest approaches to solve a particular problem.
+It is useful for solving small size dataset problem.
+Some examples of brute force algorithms are:

+- Bubble-Sort
+- Selection-Sort
+- Sequential search in an array
+- Computing power(a, n) by multiplying a, n times.
+- Convex hull problem
+- String matching
+- Exhaustive search: Traveling salesman, Knapsack, and Assignment problems

 ### Divide and Conquer

 Split the problem into two or more subproblems, solve the subproblems recursively, and then combine the solutions.
+Examples of divide-and-conquer algorithms using recursion:

+- Merge-Sort algorithm
+- Quicksort algorithm
+- Computing the length of the longest path in a binary tree
+- Computing Fibonacci numbers

+Quick-hull is an example of Divide and Conquer without recursion.

 ### Decrease and Conquer

+In Divide and Conquer the size of the problem is reduced by a factor (half, one-third, etc.), While in Decrease and Conquer the size of the problem is reduced by a constant.

-Reduce the problem to a single smaller problem, solve that problem recursively, and then use that solution to solve the original problem.
+We reduce the problem to a single smaller problem, solve that problem recursively, and then use that solution to solve the original problem.

 Decrease and Conquer is a simpler strategy than Divide and Conquer.
 Decrease and Conquer is applicable to more problems than Divide and Conquer.
+Examples of decrease-and-conquer algorithms:

+- Computing power(a, n) by calculating power(a, n/2) using recursion.
+- Binary search in a sorted array (using recursion)
+- Searching in BST
+- Insertion Sort
+- Graph traversal algorithms (DFS and BFS)
+- Topological sort
+- Warshall's algorithm (using recursion)
+- Permutations (Minimal change approach, Johnson-Trotter algorithm)
+- Computing a median, Topological sorting, Fake-coin problem (Ternary search)

 ### Transform and Conquer